 Vancouver Island Helicopter Elopement Packages

-I have teamed up with West Coast Helicopters to offer a spectacular elopement experience for clients seeking an intimate, scenic and all-inclusive wedding package.
+I have teamed up with West Coast Helicopters to offer a spectacular Vancouver Island helicopter elopement experiences for clients seeking an intimate, scenic and all-inclusive wedding package.
 Departing from the hangar in Nanaimo, West Coast Helicopters guides you through a safe and comfortable flight up to one of the local mountains.
 With 360-degree views of snowy peaks and Vancouver Island coastline, you may exchange vows as family watches via Zoom.
 (Yes, there is reception up there!)
 After the ceremony, you have the choice of enjoying your charcuturie board and bubbles at the mountaintop or along the next stop of the adventure; a private beach on the Broken Island Group, or a serene riverbed set among the mountains.
 These packages are custom to every couple and highlight both the unique bond shared with your partner as well as the rugged beauty of British Columbia and Vancouver Island.